devatengit/onpremises-common-agent/README.md

 &nbsp;&nbsp;openai.responsemodel: Enter-open-ai-responsemodel

 &nbsp;&nbsp;Replace Enter-open-ai-responsemodel with the model name.
-&nbsp;&nbsp;Use ‘gpt-3.5-turbo’ or ‘gpt-4’ for the response model.
+&nbsp;&nbsp;&ensp;Use ‘gpt-3.5-turbo’ or ‘gpt-4’ for the response model.

  &ensp;4.
 Specify the openai.server Field: